 Kinzie Kensington is a paranoid conspiracy theorist whose sexual proclivities frighten even the Boss.
 She is also a brilliant hacker who can give Matt Miller, leader of a gang of cybercriminals known as the Deckers, a run for his money.

-Phoenix Wright is a Kleptomaniac Hero who usually pulls his court strategies out of his ass and uses spirit channelling as a legal technique; Miles Edgeworth has No Social Skills, multiple debilitating phobias, and is a huge (closet) Steel Samurai fanboy; Manfred von Karma once murdered someone for tarnishing his perfect trial record and then adopted his son for the express purpose of making him into the sort of person his father would hate, kept a bullet in his shoulder for fifteen years, and once tasered Phoenix Wright and his teenage assistant in order to hide evidence, and announced his ATM card's number to an entire courtroom; Franziska von Karma whips everyone in sight, is obsessed with perfection, and refers to everyone by their full names (and gets mad when people do it to her); Godot speaks nearly exclusively in incomprehensible coffee metaphors, is something of a sexist, and throws full mugs of hot coffee at his courtroom opponents; Apollo Justice stays up until 5 in the morning doing voice training so that he can yell '''OBJECTION''' more impressively, carefully gels his hair every day in a way that makes it look like insect antennae, and gets the truth out of witnesses by using a bracelet that enables him to mentally zoom in on them and point out their nervous habits; Klavier Gavin is both a prosecutor and renowned rock musician, who peppers his speech with random German words and performs air guitar in the middle of trials; Simon Blackquill is a convicted murderer currently serving time who is still allowed to work as a prosecutor because he's just that good, while also having a fondness for samurai and sword metaphors, and keeps a hawk all the time which he uses to attack other people with.
+Most of the lawyers.
+Phoenix Wright is a Kleptomaniac Hero who usually pulls his court strategies out of his ass and uses spirit channelling as a legal technique; Miles Edgeworth has No Social Skills, multiple debilitating phobias, and is a huge (closet) Steel Samurai fanboy; Manfred von Karma once murdered someone for tarnishing his perfect trial record and then adopted his son for the express purpose of making him into the sort of person his father would hate, kept a bullet in his shoulder for fifteen years, and once tasered Phoenix Wright and his teenage assistant in order to hide evidence, and announced his ATM card's number to an entire courtroom; Franziska von Karma whips everyone in sight, is obsessed with perfection, and refers to everyone by their full names (and gets mad when people do it to her); Godot speaks nearly exclusively in incomprehensible coffee metaphors, is something of a sexist, and throws full mugs of hot coffee at his courtroom opponents; Apollo Justice stays up until 5 in the morning doing voice training so that he can yell '''OBJECTION''' more impressively, carefully gels his hair every day in a way that makes it look like insect antennae, and gets the truth out of witnesses by using a bracelet that enables him to mentally zoom in on them and point out their nervous habits; Klavier Gavin is both a prosecutor and renowned rock musician, who peppers his speech with random German words and performs air guitar in the middle of trials; Simon Blackquill is a convicted murderer currently serving time who is still allowed to work as a prosecutor because he's just that good, while also having a fondness for samurai and sword metaphors, and keeps a pet hawk which he uses to attack other people with.
 All are considered formidable lawyers.